 The U.S. government advocates for U.S. companies on the whole and for the use of open, fair, and transparent tenders in government procurement and in accordance with CAFTA-DR obligations allowing open participation by U.S. companies.

-Communist China has begun to make significant inroads in Central America with respect to investment – and consequently influence.
+Communist China has begun to make significant inroads in Central America with respect to investment – and consequently influence – but Guatemala has not yet seen substantial investment from the PRC.
 Chinese trade with Central America has increased by 70% in the past five years.
 China has recently emerged as the second largest trading partner for much of Central America.
 The Chinese now broadening their engagement beyond exports of simple household electronics and motorbikes and is now aggressively pursuing major infrastructure projects in the region such as energy plants, seaports, and telecommunications.